Program availability

 You may qualify for our online Associate in General Studies – Pre-Nursing program.

-You can begin taking college-level nursing courses now, raise your GPA, and potentially enter into our online BSN Bridge program in the future.
+You can begin taking college-level nursing courses now, raise your GPA, and potentially enter into our online BSN program in the future.

 On-campus LPN to BSN